-Fast forward to life in the middle of COVID-19 pandemic, at least twice a day we wish for the old life to come back.
-We miss the commute, the social interaction, the fixed work hours, we miss the routine that erstwhile made us miserable.
-What we called life has come to a halt and one of the most impacted spheres is our work lives.
-We miss the office days when getting up in the morning and dressing up to go outside, going to work was a daily ritual that we were committed to, despite its trials and tribulations.
+Fast forward to life in the middle of COVID-19 pandemic, at least twice a day, we wished for the old life to come back.
+We missed the commute, the social interaction, the fixed work hours.
+We missed the routine that erstwhile made us miserable.
+What we called life had come to a halt and one of the most impacted spheres is our work lives.
+We missed the office days when getting up in the morning and dressing up to go outside, going to work was a daily ritual that we were committed to, despite its trials and tribulations.

 In three words I can sum up everything I’ve learned about life:

 “It goes on.”Robert Frost

 Life in this pandemic also found its way around and we were every day finding new ways to cope with this new normal.
 While it is difficult to say if we will ever be able to go back to the typical 9 to 5 routine, an alternative that came with its own set of advantages has gained popularity in the current scenario – remote working.

 The concept of remote working